redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD5-inside-out-and-outside-in.markdown

         assertEquals(1, rover.getYCoordinate());
     }

-In this approach, all tests are written on that level.
-They are all basically going through the API (through the go() method).
+In this approach, all tests are written on that level (client side).
+They are all basically going through the API (the go() method).

+#### Advantages
+* The tests does not have to be maintained that much.
+* It low couples the tests from production code

+#### Disadvantages
+* It is not a comprehensive test coverage possible

 >I recommend this interesting article on Outside-In from [Merciless refactorer- Gregor Riegler](https://gregorriegler.com).